We had no idea what following Jesus would demand when we started out. Oh, we thought we knew. We had hopes. We had great

 I’m no masochist, believe me.
 And yet, I’m eager to honor God during the longest life He will allow me and, while I’m here, to struggle well.

 Question: What surprises has the Christian life handed you?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 This post is adapted from Wayne’s book, Walking in the Footsteps of Jesus: A Journey Through the Lands and Lessons of Christ.